High and Low (1963 film): Morality and the class divide

 The scholar Donald Richie analogises Gondō and the police to Dante and Virgil in the Divine Comedy as parties to a moral conflict.

-In his analysis of intertextuality, Donald Richie, a scholar and acquaintance of Kurosawa, notes the oppositional extremity of High and Lows Japanese title, Tengoku to Jigoku—which translates to 'heaven and hell'—and underlines that by comparing Yokohama to Dante Alighieri's Divine Comedy.
+The film scholars Michael Ryan and Melissa Lenos emphasise that High and Lows story is one of moral choice.
+They analyse the film's morality through Kurosawa's depiction of composition, space, and blocking.
+In his analysis of intertextuality, Donald Richie, an acquaintance of Kurosawa and film historian, notes the oppositional extremity of High and Lows Japanese title, Tengoku to Jigoku—which translates to 'heaven and hell'—and underlines that by comparing the depiction of Yokohama to Dante Alighieri's narrative poem the Divine Comedy (c.
+1320).
 In this comparison, Gondō takes on the role of Dante, at first unaware of the moral conflict ahead of him, with the accompanying police representing the angels, demigods, and Virgil.
 To Richie, the moral character of the film is black and white: Kurosawa aligns Gondō with the representatives of heaven, with 'heaven' and 'hell' contrasted until Gondō and Takeuchi are forced to reconcile with the fact that they had caused each other pain.
 Stuart Galbraith IV also invokes Dante in the depiction of the film's environment, noting that while Gondō's 'heavenly' house looks down on the people below, this is contrasted with a 'hell' in Yokohama "that is, in part at least, seductive."
 He further proposes that Gondō's nouveau riche background and moral compass matches that of Kurosawa and Mifune's own.